Services

 Deliverables

-• Feature priority list per audience with MaxDiff utilities or conjoint preferences
+• Feature priority list per audience, with MaxDiff utilities or conjoint preferences

 • Packaging assessment with country-specific adaptation recommendations